jollytoad/deno_storage_modules/store/README.md

 - `clearItems(prefix)` - deletes all items that match the key prefix (ie. an item and sub-items recursively)

+The following are extended functions, that a storage module may optionally
+implement:

+- `copyItems(fromKey, toKey)` - copy an item and all sub-items to the new key clearing any items and sub-items that already existed at the target key
+- `moveItems(fromKey, toKey)` - move an item and all sub-items to the new key clearing any items and sub-items that already existed at the target key

+These optional functions are always available from `@jollytoad/store`, using a default implementation if the delegate storage module doesn't provide it.

 See the [types](https://jsr.io/@jollytoad/store-common/doc/types/~) for a description of all the functions in the module interface.